 Even the best computer hardware can be brought down by a lightning strike or other power surge.
 Even the best hard drives do fail from time to time.

 The second line of defense is to back up your files nightly.
 At a minimum, back up your files to a (mostly free) service like Dropbox.
 But also consider a paid service like Backblaze or Carbonite.
-For a fee of about $5 a month, they will create a complete mimic of your hard drive.
+For a small monthly fee, they will create a complete mimic of your hard drive.

 FEAR #7 – MISSING A TRADE WHEN YOU’RE AWAY